theogravity/stainless-tools/README.md

 Options:
-  -b, --branch <name>                Branch name to use (optional) -t, --target-dir <dir>             Target directory for the SDK (required if not in config) -o, --open-api-file <file>         OpenAPI specification file -c, --config <file>                Configuration file path -s, --stainless-config-file <file> Stainless configuration file -p, --project-name <name>          Project name for Stainless API (required if not in config) -g, --guess-config                 Uses the "Guess with AI" command from the Stainless Studio for the Stainless Config if enabled
+  -b, --branch <name>                Branch name to use (optional) -t, --target-dir <dir>             Target directory for the SDK (required if not in config) -o, --open-api-file <file>         OpenAPI specification file (required if not in config) -c, --config <file>                Configuration file path -s, --stainless-config-file <file> Stainless configuration file (required if not in config) -p, --project-name <name>          Project name for Stainless API (required if not in config) -g, --guess-config                 Uses the "Guess with AI" command from the Stainless Studio for the Stainless Config if enabled
   --prod                             Use production URLs instead of staging URLs